qala-io/sql-course/README.md

 * Get injection w/ max number of peaks, join them with peaks
 * Aggregation functions: count(), max(), min(), avg(), sum(), percentile()
 * listagg

+## Homework

+1. Look into `detector_runs` table.
+It represents physical detectors which may produce more than 1 chromatogram.
+Now find a way to see all `type`s of detectors currently present in DB.
+Try doing this with `distinct`, then see if you can achieve the same with `group by`.
+2. Count how many rows of each detector type are present in DB.
+3. Each chromatogram references its `detector_run`.
+Count how many `chromatograms` of each detector `type` are present in DB.
+This will require both `join` and `group by`.
+4. Select all chromatograms and an average peak area within those chromatograms.
+We're interested only in stats across _not_ `modified_manually`.
+5. See if there are injections with duplicated names in the database.
+Note, that `ID` is unique, while `name` of injections isn't.
+Using `having` and `count()` you can filter out those injection names that are _not_ duplicated leaving just the duplicates.
+6.

+# Subselect, case

 # Data types, functions, casting